wikimedia/wikimedia-discovery-relevanceForge/README.md

 It makes sense to have multiple `TopNDiff` metrics—e.g., sorted and unsorted top 3, 5, 10, and 20—since these different stats tell different stories.

 **Statistics and Charts:** When statistics and charts are to be displayed, the mean (μ), standard deviation (σ), and median are computed, both for the number/count of differences and the percent differences.
-These can be very different or nearly identicial.
+These can be very different or nearly identical.
 For example, if every query got one more result in TotalHits, then that's +1 for every query, but for a query that originally had 1 result, it's +100%, but for a query that had 100 results, it's only +1%.
 For results that change from 0, (i.e., from 0 results to 5 results), the denominator used is 1 (so 0 to 5 is +500%).

 Three charts are currently provided: number/count differences ("All queries, by number of changed ——"), number/count differences after dropping all 0 changes ("Changed queries, by number of changed ——"), and percent differences after dropping all 0 changes ("Changed queries, by percent of changed ——").
 Since a change affecting 40% of queries is a pretty big change, the "0 changes" part of the graph often wildly dominates the rest.
 Dropping them effectively allows zooming in on the rest.